tenzir/tenzir/doc/vast.1.md

     *start*         starts a node
     *stop*          stops a node
     *peer*          peers with another node
-    *show*          shows various properties of a topology *spawn*         creates a new component
+    *status*        shows various properties of a topology *spawn*         creates a new component
     *kill*          terminates a component
     *import*        imports data from STDIN or file